AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations.md

 ### Steps to export

 1. Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
-In the **[!UICONTROL Organizations]** tab, use the organization picker to select the organization hierarchy where you want to perform the export.
+In the **[!UICONTROL Organizations]** tab, use the organization picker to select the organization hierarchy where you want to export.
 Data for all organizations in the hierarchy is exported.
 2. Select the **[!UICONTROL More Options]** ⋮ icon and choose **[!UICONTROL Export]**.

     ![Export organization structure](./assets/export-org-structure.png)